johanmeiring/ansible-sftp/README.md

   * `authorized`: An optional list of files placed in `files/` which contain valid public keys for the SFTP user.
   * `sftp_directories`: A list of directories that need to be individually created for an SFTP user.
 Defaults to a blank list (i.e. "[]").
   * `append`: Boolean to add `sftp_group_name` to the user groups (if any) instead of setting it (default to `False`).
+* `sftp_nologin_shell`: The "nologin" user shell. (defaults to /sbin/nologin.)

+Notes:
+* The `sftp_nologin_shell` setting defines the shell assigned to sftp_users when the sftp user's shell is set to False.
+(The nologin shell ensures the user may only use SFTP and have no other login permissions.)
+This value may vary depending on the operating system version.

 ## Example Playbook